 From time to time various South Africa team sets have come up for sale on eBay.
 Often stated as being “rare” and characterised by having darker green caps than the common Australian sets, they stand apart from the TC-A sets because they were never part of the published Subbuteo product range.

 From the introduction of the TC-A fielding team sets in 1966/67 to the discontinuation of the range in the mid-80s, price lists and brochures always only list five variants – Standard Blue, Standard Red, England, Australia and the West Indies.
 The Test Match Edition box set also only ever features two of the latter three teams.

 So are the South Africa sets offered for sale genuine and rare Subbuteo pieces, or re-paints?
 TBH I have never seen any definitive evidence either way – just opinions.
 So here’s my take …

-I did read on one blog that a small run of sets could have been produced by Subbuteo for a specific retailer who had demand for them, which could well be the case.
+I did read on one blog that a small run of sets could have been produced by Subbuteo for a specific retailer who had demand for them.
+This could well be the case.

 Its perfectly possible that some sets were made in the earlier days of the game.